3-Week Musical Theatre Summer Camp for Kids I

 • Sound Recording: Since sound is an essential and complex component of storytelling, students will receive specialized instruction in sound recording equipment, sound mixing, and boom mic operation.
 The course covers proper set protocol for sound, sound leveling, syncing audio in post-production, and basic sound design techniques, all of which will be crucial for their final dialogue project.

-• Continuity Film (Second Project) – In this project, students focus on seamless visual continuity and flow.
+• Continuity Film (First Project) – In this project, students focus on seamless visual continuity and flow.
 They will explore fundamental filmmaking techniques, such as matching on action, spatial relationships, and screen direction, to create clear and engaging sequences where the movement and progression of time feel natural and cohesive.

-• Music/Montage Film (Third Project) – In this project, music and sound effects become a pivotal aspect of storytelling.
+• Music/Montage Film (Second Project) – In this project, music and sound effects become a pivotal aspect of storytelling.
 By experimenting with rhythm, juxtaposition, and visual composition, students will explore how the relationship between sound and image can shape mood, tone, and meaning.
 This project encourages creative editing techniques and a dynamic approach to narrative construction.

 In the Los Angeles campus, at least one of these projects will be shot in the backlot of Universal Studios, in all other campuses these projects can be shot on outdoor locations around that city.